Presentation of Patrick Chapon

 A passion for scientific education and training

-In addition to providing application training in GD, Patrick has been teaching for ten years in the Master's program in Materials Engineering at the Orsay faculty, where he covers various topics related to optics, thin films, and plasmas, and presents different analysis techniques, including glow discharge spectroscopy, which is still rarely taught in academic programs.
+For over a decade, he has played a pivotal role in shaping future scientists and engineers by teaching in the Master's program in Materials Engineering at the Orsay faculty.
+His lectures delve into diverse topics such as optics, thin films, plasmas, and advanced analysis techniques, including glow discharge spectroscopy, a subject that remains uncommon in academic curricula.
 Patrick attaches great importance to training the next generation of scientists and engineers.

 “Instrumentation is the eyes and hands of science.”